South Core Secondary Municipal Plan

 Since infill seems to be a big portion of this plan, I'm curious to know if the city is looking at any plans to lower regulations that could increase costs for developers.
 I am thinking of costly examples that have hindered developers from capitalizing on zoning reforms, such as parking minimums, unrealistic size limitations of buildings, and developer fees.

-justafellow asked 8 months ago
+justafellow asked about 1 year ago

 Thank you for your question!
 The South Core is an important residential neighbourhood in our city’s urban core and therefore infill development is an important consideration for this plan, especially facing the current growth and housing challenges.
 When looking at potential policies to regulate this development, whether through parking, building design, or overall form, we want to ensure that it is enabling the ‘right’ type of development in the ‘right’ places.
 Through our public engagement exercises and workshops, we hope to come to a general consensus on what is ‘right’ for the South Core and find a good balance in policies/regulations so new development is supported but appropriate for the area.